Program Description

 -

-Faculty interested in participating in this program must submit a plan (3-page limit) for an Experience that addresses the following criteria for review:
+Faculty interested in participating in this program must submit a plan (3-page limit) for an undergraduate research, service learning, or internship experience that addresses the following criteria:

 - Description of the overarching theme of the project,